What’s the difference between Syria and Libya?

 The South Africa model of negotiating with dictators for a “political solution” failed in Zimbabwe, and didn’t produce great results in Kenya.
 Africa as a whole is better off without electoral fraud, 1-party states and military dictators.
 Syria doesn’t need a South Africa-style intervention.
 But does it need a NATO-style intervention?
 At some point if the Assad regime continues to massacre its own people, something has to happen, otherwise why do we have organisations like the UN?
 And that is where the response really should come from.
 But with countries like Russia and China loath to set a precedent of intervening in countries with brutal tendencies towards their own people, that is unlikely.
 The Arab League is really the organisation that should mobilise an intervention.
 But will that happen?
 I am not holding my breath.

 So on the balance, the NATO intervention in Libya, no matter how self-serving, does not appear to have been such a disaster, compared with a do-nothing (or to be less unkind, talk-shop) approach.
-But it's unlikely to happen again, because the NATO intervention happened under a UN mandate, and there's no sign that this can happen for Syria, which has more friends than Gaddafi's Libya.
+Libya post-Gaddafi is no worse a mess than any post-dictator society with no recent history of democracy.
+But it’s unlikely to happen again, because the NATO intervention happened under a UN mandate, and there’s no sign that this can happen for Syria, which has more friends than Gaddafi’s Libya.
 The most unlikely scenario for Syria is that conflict will grind on until enough of the army switches sides to turn the tables on the regime.
-It is very unlikely that the regime will win, because there's a limit to what a conscript army can do against its own people, and mandatory conscription means a large fraction of the civilian population have military training.
+It is very unlikely that the regime will win, because there’s a limit to what a conscript army can do against its own people, and mandatory conscription means a large fraction of the civilian population have military training.

 Meanwhile the people of Syria are in for a grim time with rising casualties and the kind of destruction that will make the NATO intervention in Libya look like a minor skirmish.